sstsimulator/sst-docs/docs/config/stats/overview.md

   * **rate** collection rate of statistic.
 Stats will be dumped at this interval.
 A rate of “0ns” will cause the stats to be dumped only at the end of simulation.
   * **startat** Time that statistic should start recording statistics
   * **stopat** Time that statistic should stop recording statistics
-  * **resetOnRead** If set to true, statistics will reset when written out.
+  * **resetOnOutput** If set to true, statistics will reset when written out.
 Default is False.